Secrets for Growing Big Garlic!

-3. Plant the largest cloves.
+4. Plant the largest cloves.
 The largest garlic heads typically are grown from the largest cloves.
 Large cloves have more energy stored within, and, as a result can produce a larger garlic plant and bulb.
 Before planting, we separate cloves from bulbs, and select the largest cloves for planting (and sometimes use medium-size cloves as well).
+If you only have access to small cloves, you can plant them, though, keep in mind it may take two - three years of successive plantings to achieve a large bulb size.
 The larger the clove, the larger the garlic bulbs it produces (Madadeen 2011).
 Plant the cloves two inches into the soil, pointy-side up.
 Each garlic plant needs room to grow; Room for the roots to explore and gather nutrients and water.
 Spacing them at 6 to 8 inches apart when planting is a good rule.
 Plant garlic in the Fall (September and October are the best months to plant).
 Plant cloves at least 2 weeks before the first frost of the season.
 This affords your garlic to grow roots and anchor themselves before the winter conditions set in.

 Before putting the cloves into the ground, we soak them in two "stinky" solutions - that provide two important benefits.
 If you’ve never done this before and have grown beautiful garlic, that is great news!
 I offer this suggestion to you, and ask that you be open minded to this garden tip, as it can prevent a tragedy in your garlic patch, and, it has the potential to help you grow even more exceptional garlic.